ivanp7/cl-image2text/README.md

 ## Advanced usage

-Modify `conversion.lisp` to change the set of characters, used for convertion.
+Modify `conversion.lisp` to change the set of characters used for convertion.
 See `define-conversion` documentation for details.

 ## Example